vutrananpho/phovu/README.md

 ## ✋ Got something to say?

 I'm active on [Facebook](https://www.facebook.com/pvu23/) and [Instagram](https://www.instagram.com/photvu).
-Just email me at pvu23@amherst.edu for any inquiries!
+Email me at pvu23@amherst.edu for any inquiries!

 ## 📊 How am I doing in the Github Community lately?